xliao8/NeMO-Analytics/Everything about NeMO.md

 #### 1.3 Explore and exploit the available datasets

 As a comprehensive data compendium, the NeMO platform allows users not only to upload their own datasets for customized analysis but also to explore a wide range of publicly available datasets.
-In fact, one of the best ways to become familiar with NeMO environment is to dive into the extensive collection of datasets already hosted on the platform.
-This section introduces the core functions and steps for data exploration, helping new users build an understanding of the platform and practice analyzing datasets of interest without uploading their own data.
+In fact, one of the best ways to become familiar with NeMO environment is to dive into the extensive collection of datasets already deposited on the platform.
+This section aims to introduce the core functions and steps for data exploration, helping new users build an understanding of the platform and practice analyzing datasets of interest without uploading their own data.

 *1.3.1 Finding datasets*